One of the world's most accredited stem cell banks

 Future Health Biobank is one of the world’s most accredited stem cell banks.
 Regarded by its peers as the most innovative, highly considered centre of excellence for quality and service within the stem cell banking industry.
 Processes in both the UK and Swiss facilities are licensed and accredited to the highest level and operate to GMP standards.

-Future Health Biobank’s UK laboratory is a Human Tissue Bank, licensed by the Human Tissue Authority (HTA) and authorised by the Medicines and Healthcare Products Regulatory Agency (MHRA) of the UK Department of Health.
+Future Health Biobank’s UK laboratory is a Human Tissue Bank, licensed by the Human Tissue Authority (HTA) and authorised by the Medicines and Healthcare products Regulatory Agency (MHRA) of the UK Department of Health.

 The UK Department of Health was amongst the first government bodies in Europe to issue a specific Code of Practice to govern the activities of Human Tissue Banks, which includes Cord Blood Stem Cell Banks.
 The objective of this Code of Practice is to ensure that safe, reliable quality tissue is produced and supplied to the health service for treatment purposes and medical applications.
 It is the Gold Standard for stem cell bank operations.

-Who are the HTA?
+What is the HTA?

-- Standards met for: procurement, testing, processing, storage, distribution, import of samples, export of samples
+Standards met for: procurement, testing, processing, storage, distribution, import of samples, export of samples

-Who is the BSI?
+What is the BSI?

-- Held since 2010
+Held since 2010

-- Certified for operating a Quality Management System ISO 9001:2015
+Certified for operating a Quality Management System ISO 9001:2015

-- Cover procurement, storage, testing, processing, import, export, distribution and disposal of stem cells
+Covers procurement, storage, testing, processing, import, export, distribution and disposal of stem cells

-- Certified across cord blood, cord tissue and dental pulp
+Certified across cord blood, cord tissue and dental pulp

-Who are the MHRA?
+What is the MHRA?

 The Medicines and Healthcare products Regulatory Agency regulates medicines,